fleschutz/PowerShell/README.md

 * [empty-dir.ps1](Scripts/empty-dir.ps1) - empties the given directory
 * [enable-crash-dumps.ps1](Scripts/enable-crash-dumps.ps1) - enables the writing of crash dumps
 * [inspect-exe.ps1](Scripts/inspect-exe.ps1) - prints basic information of the given executable file
+* [list-anagrams.ps1](Scripts/list-anagrams.ps1) - lists all anagrams of the given word
 * [list-empty-dirs.ps1](Scripts/list-empty-dirs.ps1) - lists empty subfolders in a directory tree
 * [list-files.ps1](Scripts/list-files.ps1) - lists all files in the given folder and also in every subfolder
 * [list-unused-files.ps1](Scripts/list-unused-files.ps1) - lists unused files in a directory tree